 What is the format for multi-paragraph block quotations?

 If your block quotation includes more than one paragraph, Chicago style, APA style, and MLA style recommend using a first-line indentation for the second paragraph and beyond.4

 In addition, Chicago style permits line spaces between paragraphs instead of indentations.5 (Whichever format you choose, stay consistent throughout your text!)

 Where do the citations go for block quotations?

 Block quotation citations, whether parenthetical or superscripted numbers for footnotes or endnotes, appear after the final punctuation.
 If a parenthetical citation runs onto the next line, it should maintain the same indentation as the rest of the block quotation.

-The final installment of this block quotation series, “Block Quotations, Part 3: Block Quotation Issues and Concerns,” will discuss special considerations such as copyright issues, reader expectations, and alternative options.
-Until then, keep on blockin’!
+The final installment of this block quotation series, “Block Quotations, Part 3: Block Quotation Issues and Concerns,” discusses special considerations such as copyright issues, reader expectations, and alternative options.

-2. American Psychological Association, Publication Manual of the American Psychological Association, 6th ed.
-(Washington, DC: American Psychological Association, 2012), 229.
+2. Publication Manual of the American Psychological Association, 7th ed.
+(Washington, DC: American Psychological Association, 2020), 8.27.

 3. MLA Handbook, 8th ed.
 (New York: Modern Language Association of America, 2016), 1.3.2.

 4. Publication Manual of the American Psychological Association, 8.27; The Chicago Manual of Style, 13.22; MLA Handbook, 1.3.2.